Unlocking Gen Z at Work: A Generational Impact Study

 Time management and organization

 There are no two ways about it, with so many demanding priorities in the workplace, time management skills are vital for getting things done.
 While everyone has different preferences about how they manage their time and workflow, incompatibilities in this area can breed frustration in teams.
 For example, you may have certain team members who are structured and methodical, while others need the pressure of a deadline to get things done at the last minute.
-Consider using F4S' free assessment report to illuminate these strengths and preferences, and designate responsibilities accordingly (for example, some team members may be better initiators, while others prefer to wait and reflect).
+Consider using Marlee's free motivation assessment report to illuminate these strengths and preferences, and designate responsibilities accordingly (for example, some team members may be better initiators, while others prefer to wait and reflect).
 It's also important to set plenty of smaller deadlines and milestones around your project, to ensure nobody is left behind.

 Resolving conflict

 The reality of working with many different personalities, motivations, and communication styles is that problems will inevitably arise.
 There's no such thing as the 'perfect' team, and it’s unrealistic to expect things to be smooth sailing all the time.
 However, what makes a team effective is how quickly and efficiently it can resolve conflict.
 This means being proactive about identifying potential roadblocks bubbling under the surface before they turn into bigger problems.
 It also means having processes in place for working through these, so nobody feels blind-sided if an issue is raised.
-The Team Culture tools in the F4S platform can help you identify these possible areas of friction ahead of time.

 Trust